-- Block delivery of courses 4 hours once a week (usually after school one day a week) - Transport.
-Travel to TAFE may involve several buses home and significant travel time - Adult Learning Environment students take responsibility for their own learning at tertiary level. - Attendance is required for all lessons.
+- Block delivery of courses 4 hours once a week - Transport.
+Travel to TAFE may involve several buses home and significant travel time. - Adult Learning Environment students take responsibility for their own learning at tertiary level. - Attendance is required for all lessons.
 One missed lesson equals one week of course content missed. - Work placement requirements. - Cost Parents will need to meet a certain 25% of the course costs.